R-Goomer/G_code_with_SAM2/README.md

 # SAM2_Gcode
-This repo provides a streamlit application for getting G-code of the edges using image segmentation with SAM2
+This repo provides an application for getting G-code of the edges using image segmentation with SAM2